 Coffee, tea, soda and juice are not water, and our bodies need water to heal.
 You don't need to go crazy, but try to drink water during the day.
 I find having a bottle of water on my desk makes it easy to sip when I'm thirsty without breaking my concentration.

 Stress makes everything worse, one of the best tools we have against stress is meditation.
 I've found meditation to be an immensely rewarding practice.
 Find a teacher or a local sitting group and give it a try.

-After many years of managing pain I ended up with my left wrist so bad that it wouldn’t hold my weight and I’d get shooting pains up my arm from any sort of vibration.
+After many years of managing pain, I ended up with my left wrist so bad that it wouldn't hold my weight and I'd get shooting pains up my arm from any sort of vibration.
 Months of going to doctors and hospitals, having X-rays, MRIs, ultrasound and physio only made it worse.
 The eventual diagnosis was a mixture of a ganglion cyst and tendonitis, and they all said there was nothing which could be done.
 I got on with my life but several years later I tried a yoga class.
-To my amazement, after three months of regular yoga, the cyst was completely gone along with the majority of the pain.
+To my amazement, after three months of regular yoga, the cyst was completely gone, and with it the majority of the pain.
 I also found that, just like Aikido, regular yoga practice kept the pain away!

-When I first started working at Weta I was very apprehensive about the base 50 hour work week.
+When I first started working at Weta, I was very apprehensive about the base 50 hour work week.
 I was having enough problems managing my wrists with a normal 40 hour work week.
-Surprisingly I managed the 50+ hour weeks with very little problem and after a few months realised that I hadn’t even bothered to setup my micropause software.
-Eventually it caught up with me but I managed lots more work with roughly equivalent symptoms.
-I’ve never been sure exactly what to credit with the difference, but my best guesses are desks with adjustable legs, the Aeron chairs and having a job I enjoyed.
+Surprisingly, I managed the 50+ hour weeks with very little problem, and after a few months realised that I hadn't even bothered to setup my micropause software.
+Eventually it caught up with me, but I managed lots more work with roughly equivalent symptoms.
+I've never been sure exactly what to credit with the difference, but my best guesses are desks with adjustable legs, the Aeron chairs, and having a job I enjoyed.